Riley Weselowski: Playing career

 During his 11th professional year in the 2018–19 season, Weselowski left the Rush for a second time, after he was traded to the league leading Florida Everblades at the trade deadline on March 7, 2019.

 During the 2019–20 season, Weselowski joined the Wichita Thunder and served as the team's captain.

+Coaching career

+In June 2025, Weselowski was announced as the new head coach of the Cincinnati Cyclones.